-On a rainy winter November day in 2020, we noticed the custom sidebars plugin notification that it was closing because of pending new WordPress features.
-Today, we learn that WordPress.com is starting a $5000 website building service.
-The writing is on the wall.
-WordPress is taking over their community like the Walmart or Amazon model.
+On a rainy winter November day in 2020, we noticed the custom sidebars plugin notification about it closing based on pending new WordPress features.
+Then we learn that WordPress.com is starting a $5000 website building service.
+The writing was on the wall.
+Automattic was taking over their WordPress community, like you would expect from a for profit corporation.

-Now that they know what works, they are taking all of the avenues once left for developers to monetize.
+Now that developers have helped Automattic to document what customers are looking for, they have begun controlling many of the avenues once left for developers to monetize.
 Once upon a time, WordPress bought up their competition like Woocommerce.
-Now, they simply take the best aspects from their community and distribute them themselves.
+Now, they simply take the best aspects from their community for free and distribute them themselves for profit.

 The WordPress.org Plugin Journey